josiahpekary/APSViewerAnnimations/README.md

     Parameter("Your Parameter") = 1 + oTime * 2
 next
 ```
-will drive the parameter from 0 to 120, all of the component data will be gathered during this movement and exported to a .txt file
+will drive the parameter from 0 to 120, all of the component data will be gathered during this movement and exported to a .txt file.
 * Now translate the assembly to .svf and load the model into the viewer.
 * You will need to update the max attribute of the slider to match the length of the frame data array.
     * For example, if you used...